 Sanriku Railway Rias Line (Miyako Station)

-What is the definition of local line?
+What is the definition of a local line?

 • Single track with few passengers, high possibility of closure